Some useful post-operative advice

 Your progress

-Everybody recovers at differing speeds, depending upon your age, general health and the nature of your surgery.
-It is important to understand that your recovery in hospital requires your help as much as that of the hospital staff.
-Early exercise and mobility are key to a successful and hopefully short hospital stay.
-Practise your exercises four times a day.
+Everybody recovers at different rates depending upon your age, general health and the nature of your surgery.
+There is no set timetable.
+But it is important to understand that your recovery in hospital requires your input as much as that of the hospital staff.

 Breathing exercises

-- Relax your shoulders and upper chest.
+- Relax your shoulders and upper chest

-- Take a deep breath in through your nose.
+- Take a deep breath in through your nose

-- Hold the breath for four seconds, then breathe out through your mouth.
+- Hold the breath for four seconds, then breathe out through your mouth

-- Following the fourth breath, cough deeply from the belly (do not just clear your throat).
+- Following the fourth breath, cough deeply from the belly (do not just clear your throat)

 Try to do this every hour during your stay in hospital.